-Brown Bag lecture series
+Brown Bag Lecture Series

-Forest Stewardship workshops
+Forest Stewardship Workshops

 Forest Conservation Conference

 The audience for the seminars includes forest landowners, students, resource professionals, and agency representatives from local and regional government.
-Lectures are held during the noon hour at the Agricultural Preservation and Open Space District office conference room in Santa Rosa, creating an opportunity for people to ‘get to the woods’ while eating their lunch in town.
+Lectures are held during the noon hour at the Sonoma County Agricultural Preservation and Open Space District office conference room in Santa Rosa, creating an opportunity for people to ‘get to the woods’ while eating their lunch in town.

-In the afternoon is a field tour for participants to visit sites that highlight the practices discussed during the morning session.
+Forest Stewardship workshops are all-day classes.
+Our standard agenda includes a morning session focusing on forest ecology, roads and fisheries, fire safety, Sudden Oak Death, and conservation easements as a tool for family succession.
+“Advanced” versions can address Forest Practice regulations, wood utilization, or other topics of interest.
+The afternoon typically includes a field tour for participants to visit sites that highlight the practices discussed during the morning session.
 Because the Work Group represents a broad base of knowledge and resources, landowners get the chance to connect with the people or program they most need: cooperative extension, land trusts, foresters, federal and state grant coordinators, or even free chipping of dead and thinned brush and trees.